 - Prepare your outfit.
 This isn't just the top half of your body either.
 You need to prepare your entire outfit, all the way down to the shoes.
-You never know if you have to stand up in front of the camera.
-You want to look professional from the top down.
-Pick an outfit you would wear in a job interview to.
-Just because you are doing it from home, doesn't mean you can wear casual clothing.
+You never know if you have to stand up in front of the camera, and you want to look professional from the top down.
+Pick an outfit you would wear in a job interview; just because you are doing it from home doesn't mean you can wear casual clothing.

 - Prepare your interview area.
 If you are at a desk, ensure your desk is free and clear of any distractions.
 Allow yourself to have enough room to take notes, review your resume, or have other material that may help you.

 - Be prepared to share your desktop.
 You never know if you'll be asked to share your desktop for some impromptu work for the interview.
-In that case, choose a desktop background that is appropriate, clean up the icons on your desktop, and clear your internet history.
+In that case, choose an appropriate desktop background, clean up the icons on your desktop, and clear your internet history.
 Your interviewer will look at these things.

 - Test your audio.
 Conduct multiple tests with your audio.
 Test sound levels, do test calls, and ensure you can hear audio coming in.
 You don't want to blow out the eardrums of your interviewer or have them ask "what" after each thing you say.